Alex Haigh as Alfredo has a strong voice, and brings a smart portrayal of Alfredo

 Alex is a Patron of The Chilterns Centre, an organisation dedicated to providing respite care for children and young adults in need of 24 hour support.
 He is a lecturer and performer with Opera Prelude, as well as leading their outreach team; organising and delivering concerts in care homes.

-On stage, he has worked with Grange Park Opera, The Grange Festival, Merry Opera, Kentish Opera, Guildford Opera, Fulham Opera, Kings Head Theatre and Hampstead Garden Opera to name a few.
+On stage, he has worked with Grange Park Opera, The Grange Festival, Merry Opera, Kentish Opera, Guildford Opera, Fulham Opera, Kings Head Theatre, Longborough Festival Opera and Hampstead Garden Opera to name a few.
 Future plans include Rodolfo/La Boheme with Opera Holloway and singing Obadiah in The Aliquando choirs performance of Elijah.
 He has a cockapoo companion called Barney, whose high notes Alex continues to be inspired by.

 Alex is represented by Helen Sykes Artists’ Management